 The only problem is that not all web content is available via feeds.
 For instance, Amazon, eBay and Google Product Search (Froggle) are good places to find discount deals on books and electronic gadgets but unfortunately, none of these shopping sites publish feeds.

 Problem: Let’s say you are looking for some discount deals on iPod Nano.
-An option here is that you open Google Products page and search for iPod Nano.
+An option here is that you open the the Google Shopping page and search for iPod.
 If you don’t find the right price, repeat the same cycle next day.
 This may sound easy but imagine doing this for ten other products on five different shopping sites.
 Tedious, right?

 Solution: What we can do here is build a simple spreadsheet in Google Docs that will monitor prices across all these search pages and will present them in a table so you don’t just track prices but also compare them at the same time.